 Dusk returns.
-All the colors have changed.
-The French vanilla begonia appears a soft peach on the childhood picnic table bench; the first periwinkle flowers of one butterfly bush seem blue; phlox petals have taken on a tinge of lavender to blend with their bright fuchsia earlier when they began to open in waves.
+All colors change again.
+The French vanilla begonia appears a soft peach on the childhood picnic table bench; the first periwinkle flowers of one butterfly bush–blue; phlox petals have taken on a tinge of lavender to blend with their bright fuchsia earlier when they began to open in waves.

-The sea thistle will turn green-blue tomorrow morning, I am sure.
+The sea thistle will transform green-blue tomorrow morning, I am sure.
 Then silver as the July pages of the calendar flow.

 All bird song has ceased as well as the frantic search for their fallen one.
-The hawks did witness and caw at the simple burial out front—their scalloped wings and silhouettes gliding up high.
+The hawks did witness and caw at the simple burial out front [under the colossal maple after the boys’ next door were able to dig around the mammoth roots]—their scalloped wings and silhouettes gliding up high.

 Tonight I will light the paper lantern and lament the loss of most of the crickets this year that have probably, wisely, relocated to Canada.